markdgo/react-native-android-wifi/README.md

 Sign device into a specific network:
 > This method doesn't have a callback when connection succeeded, check [this](https://github.com/devstepbcn/react-native-android-wifi/issues/4) issue.
+Added support for 'WPA2 PSK' wifi security mode and handling SSID for Lollipop and Kitkat.

 ```javascript
 //found returns true if ssid is in the range